ScottLogic/blog/_posts/2018-08-30-the-scott-logic-internship.md

 title: My Internship at Scott Logic
 date: 2018-08-30 00:00:00 Z
 categories:
-- ilapworth
 - People
 summary: Thinking of applying to be a Scott Logic intern?
 In this blog post I give a retrospective on the role, from the initial application, through to the prospective job offer.
 author: ilapworth
 summary-short: Retro on the internship
 layout: default_post